93% of Google searches now end without a click

 - Rewrite your top 10 articles with answer blocks at the top

-- Add author bios + schema
+- Add author bios and schema

 Week 3: Entity strengthening